25.3.1 General Guidelines

 What is a litigation hold?

-1. Agency counsel is responsible for issuing a litigation hold when litigation is initiated or reasonably anticipated.
+1. IRS counsel is responsible for issuing a litigation hold when litigation is initiated or reasonably anticipated.
 The litigation hold informs all IRS and Chief Counsel employees involved in a case to preserve all of their paper and electronic files.

-2. Depending upon the type of litigation, “agency counsel” may refer to Area Counsel Attorneys, National Office Attorneys, Assistant U.S. Attorneys, or Tax Division Attorneys.
-Generally, if the agency counsel is an Assistant U.S. Attorney or a Tax Division Attorney, an Area Counsel field attorney will issue the litigation hold on behalf of the Assistant U.S. Attorney or Tax Division attorney to IRS and Chief Counsel employees.
+2. Depending upon the type of litigation, “IRS counsel” may refer to Area Counsel Attorneys, National Office Attorneys, Assistant U.S. Attorneys, or Tax Division Attorneys.
+Generally, if the IRS counsel is an Assistant U.S. Attorney or a Tax Division Attorney, an Area Counsel field attorney will issue the litigation hold on behalf of the Assistant U.S. Attorney or Tax Division attorney to IRS and Chief Counsel employees.

-Who is the Service point of contact?
+Who is the IRS point of contact?

 2. There may be a need for more than one point of contact as there could be different organizations and program offices involved in a particular case each of which may involve an extensive number of employees.
 It is also possible that points of contact may need to include those within contractor or Treasury organizations.